 interest rates.

+Money market and bond fund distributions vary each month, and investors cannot lock in income the way they can with individual bonds.
 In our VMFXX yield blog post, we discuss how high-quality US corporate bonds have advantages to Vanguard VMFXX, including higher potential returns, lower fees, and higher credit quality.
 Individual corporate bonds allow investors to lock in high yields for 5, 10, or 20+ years and to benefit from capital appreciation opportunities.
 Neither of these key investment objectives is possible with money market funds.

-Many high quality corporate bonds had YTMs between 5% to 7% in September 2024.
+Many high quality corporate bonds had YTMs between 5% to 7% in December 2024.
 Total return opportunities can be higher, as we show in our corporate bond returns page.